 Bitcoin’s Birth and Early Development

-The first public record of Bitcoin dates to October 2008, when a pseudonymous person or organization dubbed Satoshi Nakamoto published a white paper with the technical outlines for a new, decentralized cryptocurrency.
+The first public record of Bitcoin dates to October 2008, when a pseudonymous person or organization known as Satoshi Nakamoto published a white paper with the technical outlines for a new, decentralized cryptocurrency.
 Nakamoto’s identity remains unknown, though speculation centers on a handful of U.S.-based individuals (or various groupings thereof) who were active in the cryptocurrency movement of the 1990s and 2000s.
 Nakamoto released Bitcoin’s open-source code in January 2009, marking the beginning of public mining and trading, and ceased public communication shortly thereafter.

 Bitcoin was built on the theoretical and technical foundations of Bit Gold and b-money, a contemporaneous cryptocurrency model that was never developed.
-Aside from being the first cryptocurrency to gain widespread traction outside the relatively ultra-libertarian movement, its biggest claim to fame is as the first cryptocurrency marked by totally decentralized control – in other words, no user is more influential than any other.
+Aside from being the first cryptocurrency to gain widespread traction outside the cloistered ultra-libertarian movement, its biggest claim to fame is as the first cryptocurrency marked by totally decentralized control – in other words, no user is more influential than any other.

 Bitcoin experienced some growing pains in its first few years of life.
 In 2010, a coding flaw resulted in the creation of huge numbers of un-mined Bitcoin, temporarily crashing the currency’s value.
 A subsequent fix repaired the block chain and erased the unauthorized Bitcoin.
 Something similar occurred in 2013, though the effects were less drastic.
 Bitcoin’s open source code has been modified to make such systemic flaws less likely in the future.